splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

    * - Service-based routing
      - Incident Intelligence relies on a service-based routing scheme.
 Service-based routing automatically organizes and routes incidents depending on the service that it’s impacting.
 Rather than routing to a combination of teams and policies, the service an incident is associated with determines who is notified of the incident.

-   * - Splunk Incident Intelligence
-     - Splunk Incident Intelligence lets IT and DevOps SREs resolve outages with event correlation, incident response, on-call routing, collaboration, and automation.
-Incident Intelligence provides organizations with a way to manage both their ITOps and DevOps environments by providing a collaborative ChatOps interface.
-This interface lets SREs and IT Operations teams collaborate to diagnose and remediate issues and across their environment.
-Incident Intelligence uses event, incident, and diagnosis data to provide insights and recommendations to the SREs and operators to address similar issues in the future.

    * - Snoozed
      - An incident status that is set when responders snooze the incident.